cosmonaut-ok/PiCOPIC/README.md

 ## Configuration

-*PiCOPIC* uses JSON format of configuration files (default configfile is `PiCOPIC.json`).
+*PiCoPiC* uses JSON format of configuration files (default configfile is `PiCoPiC.json`).
 Example of config located in the root of this repository.

 ## Output and data analysis

-PiCOPIC follows the same principles for data output, as PDP3 data array output and python library and tools collection (python scripts and jupyter notebooks) for analysis of such data.
+PiCoPiC follows the same principles for data output, as PDP3 data array output and python library and tools collection (python scripts and jupyter notebooks) for analysis of such data.
 Python library can be found in lib/python/picopic subdir and tools collection - in `tools` directory.

 ### System And Software Requirements